mrjohndcarter/EvilCorpActivityTracker/README.md

 - prefix : URL to prepend to any issue to build a URL to the issue
 - page_size : Number of issues to fetch per query

-## Limitations
-- Probably tied to our JIRA schema

 ## Config

 {